Sarah Perry

 Sarah Grace Perry FRSL (born 28 November 1979) is an English author.
-She has had three novels published, all by Serpent's Tail: After Me Comes the Flood (2014), The Essex Serpent (2016) and Melmoth (2018).
+She has had four novels published: After Me Comes the Flood (2014), The Essex Serpent (2016), Melmoth (2018) and Enlightenment (2024).
 Her work has been translated into 22 languages.

+She was appointed Chancellor of the University of Essex in July 2023, officially starting in this role on 1 August 2023.

 Early life and education

 Perry was born, the youngest of five sisters, in Chelmsford, Essex, into a family of devout Christians who were members of a Strict Baptist church.
 Growing up with almost no access to contemporary art, culture, and writing, she filled her time with classical music, classic novels and poetry, and church-related activities.
 She says this early immersion in old literature and the King James Bible profoundly influenced her writing style.
 She attended Chelmsford County High School for Girls.
 She married her husband Robert Perry at the age of 20.
-She graduated from Anglia Polytechnic University (now Anglia Ruskin University) with a degree in English Literature then worked briefly in the Civil Service.
+She graduated from Anglia Polytechnic University (now Anglia Ruskin University) with a degree in English Literature, then worked briefly in the Civil Service.

 Perry has a PhD in creative writing from Royal Holloway University where her supervisor was Sir Andrew Motion.
 Her doctoral thesis was on the Gothic in the writing of Iris Murdoch, and Perry has subsequently published an article on the Gothic in Aeon magazine.